SpotIM/spotim-ios-sdk-pod/README.md

 For SpotImCore installations with ads - you should follow these steps:

+1. Include `pod Google-Mobile-Ads-SDK` in your app Podfile.

-1. Find `SpotImAdsProvider` dir in `SpotImCore` pod folder (after running `pod install` you'll see it under `Pods` project).
+2. Find `SpotImAdsProvider` dir in `SpotImCore` pod folder (after running `pod install` you'll see it under `Pods` project).

-2. Copy `SpotImAdsProvider` dir to your app target (make sure `GoogleAdsProvider.swift` is included in your target and is placed in your app target dir).
+3. Copy `SpotImAdsProvider` dir to your app target (make sure `GoogleAdsProvider.swift` is included in your target and is placed in your app target dir).

-3. You must include the following line right after `SpotIm.initialize(spotId: spotId)`
+4. You must include the following line right after `SpotIm.initialize(spotId: spotId)`

 ##### Example